 Indications suggest that Makkah suffered some infectious diseases, and its people felt that children would be spared such diseases in the desert’s open air.

 We have a detailed story of how the young Muhammad ended up with Halimah, his Bedouin wet nurse.
-We need only mention that Halimah and her family were most delighted to have him, feeling that the young child brought some subtle blessing into their life.
+We need only mention that Halimah and her family were most delighted to have him; they felt that the young child brought some subtle blessing into their life.

 In normal cases, when a child spends the first few years of life with carers who are not of his own family, living away from his hometown, it is not expected that relations with such carers would be maintained into his adult life without an effort by both parties.
 Nor would it be expected that he would look at those days of his childhood with tenderness.